isaccanedo/fineract/README.md

 1. Crie arquivos de projeto Eclipse no projeto Fineract executando `./gradlew cleanEclipse eclipse`
 2. Import the fineract-provider project into your Eclipse workspace (File->Import->General->Existing Projects into Workspace, choose root directory fineract/fineract-provider)
-3. Do a clean build of the project in Eclipse (Project->Clean...)
+3. Faça uma compilação limpa do projeto no Eclipse (Project->Clean...)
 3. Run / debug Fineract by right clicking on org.apache.fineract.ServerApplication class and choosing Run As / Debug As -> Java Application.
 All normal Eclipse debugging features (breakpoints, watchpoints etc) should work as expected.

 Se você alterar as configurações do projeto (dependências, etc.) no Gradle, refaça a etapa 1 e atualize o projeto no Eclipse.